hrz-unimr/netpoint/README.md

 The script resets the browser for displaying the startpage on screensaver activation after 10 min inactivity.

 ##### username (mandatory!) #####
+example ("npuser" can be changed):
 ```bash
 username=npuser
 ```
 The netpoint user name.

 ##### rtckey (mandatory!) #####
+example ("RTCKEY" can be changed):
 ```bash
 rtckey=RTCKEY
 ```